mlcommons/training/image_classification/README.md

 # 1. Problem
-This benchmark uses a CNN to classify images.
+This benchmark uses resnet v1 to classify images.
 This is a fork of https://github.com/tensorflow/models/tree/master/official/resnet.

 ## Disclaimer